aniketpant83/DevOps/README.md

 ___

+**Terraform**

+Infrastructre as code set-up for AWS resources.
+Working on more, but the ones currently set up:
+- ECR
+___

 **WIP: Unit Tests**
 Written unit tests for Flask but working on the rest.
 Need to integrate the same into CICD